-Edited by abdoul sow, Robbi, JMA, Lynn and 2 others
+Edited by abdoul sow, Robbi, Eng, JMA and 4 others

 - Hollow out a piece of a tree trunk and slip it over your fake tree's trunk before you attach it to the stand.
 This way if looking from a distance they'll assume it's a real tree when they don't see the typical thin wiry trunk of an artificial tree.

 - Use a thick tree skirt to cover up the tree stand and as much of the base as possible.